elastisys/ck8s-cluster/WIP-CHANGELOG.md

   encrypted s3cmd config file.
 - Auto-completion for the cli
 - S3 support for the AWS cloud provider
-- Ansible inventory generated directly in terraform for Exoscale and Safespring
+- Ansible inventory generated directly in terraform for Exoscale, Safespring, and Citycloud
 - `metrics-server` is installed on kubeadm-installed clusters as well.

 ### Fixed